NE-SmallTown/React-QuietWater/README.md

 [![npm downloads](https://img.shields.io/npm/dm/react-quietwater.svg?style=flat-square)](https://www.npmjs.org/package/React-QuietWater)
 [![npm license](https://img.shields.io/npm/l/react-quietwater.svg?style=flat-square)](https://www.npmjs.com/package/react-quietwater)

-React-QuietWater is a comment system based on react, css-modules and redux, redux-orm, react-css-themr.It's UI inspired by [zhihu](https://www.zhihu.com) and [medium](https://medium.com/),and think about something from twitter,facebook,quora and others design website.
+React-QuietWater is a comment system based on react, css-modules and redux-orm.Its UI inspired by[zhihu](https://www.zhihu.com) and [medium](https://medium.com/), and think about something from twitter,facebook,quora and others design website.

 ### Motivation

-Not only personal blog,websites,But also any websites around the world.Developers often want to add a comment module/area in their apps to make it lively and active.So that's why React-QuietWater is here.
+Not only personal blog,websites,but also any websites around the world,many developers often want to add a comment module/area in their apps to make it lively and active.So that's why React-QuietWater is here.

 ### Name origin

-Today,a lot of people,of course including me,are **fickle and painful**.We treate others rigorously due to the blame of our superior,the stress in our life,the atmosphere around our walk,dining and living.
+Today,a lot of people,of course including me,are **fickle and painful**.We treate others rigorously due to the blame of our superior, the stress in our life,the atmosphere around our walk,dining and living.

-So,on the network,we wantonly wreak our bad emotion to everyone,even our kinsfolk.
+So,on the web,we wantonly wreak our bad emotion to everyone,even our kinsfolk.

-That's really,really too heartrending.That's **not** me,**not** us.
+That's really,really too heartrending.This is **not** real me,**not** real us.

 So,QuietWater means that talk with others like water which is peaceful,harmonious and loving.